-On the way in, Release– Try to find a relaxed, calm state – open your heart, discard concerns, unwrap and release problems, unload emotions, shift your mental state.
+On the way in, Release – Try to find a relaxed, calm state – open your heart, discard concerns, unwrap and release problems, unload emotions, shift your mental state.
 Let go of the details of your life, open your heart and mind.
 Cast off what does not serve your good.

-At the center, Receive– Pause.
+At the center, Receive – Pause.
 Be open and receptive, listen to any inner voice, or to silence and stillness.
 The center is a great place for rest, meditation, or prayer, to experience what the moment opens up to you.
 Stand, sit, kneel, or lie down.
 Stay there as long as you need.

-On the way out, Return– Consider your experiences in the labyrinth today.
+On the way out, Return – Consider your experiences in the labyrinth today.
 Perhaps you experienced satisfaction, comfort, new energy, healing, peace.
 Perhaps you can integrate your experiences and apply them to your life.
 Look for a new awareness.

 What do you do when you’re done walking?

 Our memorial garden is a quiet place with benches if you want to sit with your thoughts.
 The gate latch pulls up from the top of the gate.
 Please latch the gate as you come and go.
-If you want to converse with a friend, we have tables and benches on the lawn in front of the church.

 We invite you to walk the labyrinth and pray.
 It may help you relax and focus on God.
 As you follow the path inward, try to move closer to God at the center.
 At the center, practice being in the presence of God.
 As you return, you are returning to the world, benefitting from time in God’s presence, to live in the fullness of a relationship with God, and to do God’s work.
 What you learn in the labyrinth you take back out into your life.